 Twenty-nine years after setting up International Aero Engines (IAE), Rolls-Royce (R-R) and Pratt & Whitney (P&W) are moving to the next phase of their plan to establish a new-technology, mid-size engine joint venture following completion of the restructuring of the original partnership.
 Under the revised IAE arrangement, MTU’s share grows to 16%, while Japanese Aero Engines retains its original 23% workshare and P&W holds the balance.
 The reshuffle follows R-R’s decision in ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Rolls Royce, Pratt & Whitney Ready For New Mid-Size Engine Joint Venture".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Rolls Royce, Pratt & Whitney Ready For New Mid-Size Engine Joint Venture".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.